m2osw/iplock/conf/logger/README.md

     ??-ipload.conf
     ??-iplock.conf
+    ??-iptables-edit.conf
     ??-ipwall.conf
     ??-knock-knock.conf

 Where `??` represents a number from 00 to 99.
 In general, the administrator should use 50.
-00 is reverved for this project.
+00 is reserved for this project.
 Other projects may use other numbers.